nenuadrian/swift-2D-tile-real-world-map-gps-game/README.md

 The data can be obtained for pre-cache using the instructions presented later in this README.

+## better repository

-Visit this repository for a sceneKit based render, able to allow a more pokemon-go type feel to the map: https://github.com/nenuadrian/3D-GPS-location-map-rendering-game-base-swift-ios-scenekit
+Visit this repository for a sceneKit based render,  able to allow a more pokemon-go type feel to the map, with cleaner code including post-processing in 100% SWIFT

+https://github.com/nenuadrian/3D-GPS-location-map-rendering-game-base-swift-ios-scenekit

 ![Screenshot](screens/map.png)